ricardoalcazar/docker-jenkins-slave/README.md

 # docker-jenkins-slave

 Jenkins-slave images exist in the branches of this repository:
-- java: CentOS-based image with OpenJDK.
+- java: CentOS with OpenJDK.
-- gma: CentOS-based image for Mcdonalds GMA (Android SDK).
+- gma: CentOS for Mcdonalds GMA with OpenJDK and AndroidSDK.

-The docker image is available at https://hub.docker.com/r/ricardoalcazar/jenkins-slave/